On this page

-Alternative payment methods (APMs) allow you to accept payments from customers around the globe who use their bank accounts, wallets, and local payment methods.
-When a buyer pays in a currency different than yours, PayPal handles currency conversion for you and presents conversion information to the buyer during checkout.
+Alternative payment methods (APMs) allow you to accept payments from customers worldwide who use their bank accounts, wallets, and local payment methods.
+When a buyer pays in a currency other than yours, PayPal handles currency conversion for you and presents conversion information to the buyer during checkout.

-While the ability to display and accept APMs is included with the checkout integration, PayPal recommends subscribing to the CHECKOUT.ORDER.APPROVED webhook event in case a customer accidentally closes the browser and exits the checkout process after approving the transaction through their APM but before finalizing the transaction on your site.
+While displaying and accepting APMs is included with the checkout integration, we recommend subscribing to the CHECKOUT.ORDER.APPROVED webhook event in case a customer accidentally closes the browser and exits the checkout process after approving the transaction through their APM but before finalizing the transaction on your site.

 Note: Inform your payers that PayPal is processing the payment by implementing one of the following options:

-APMs appear automatically and differ by country or region.
-The flow for completing a payment through an APM is:
+APMs show up automatically and differ by country or region.
+The flow for completing a payment through an APM is as follows:

 While the checkout integration includes APMs by default, they display only when the buyer is eligible for one of the methods and when the following default integration values are maintained: